Mortal Kombat X: Development

-On June 2, 2014, the title was indeed officially revealed as Mortal Kombat X, alongside an official reveal trailer featuring a fight between the iconic characters Scorpion and Sub-Zero, and an original song called “Can’t Be Stopped” performed by artist Wiz Khalifa.
+On June 2, 2014, the title was indeed officially revealed as Mortal Kombat X, alongside an official reveal trailer featuring a fight between the iconic characters Scorpion and Sub-Zero, and an original song called "Can't Be Stopped" performed by artist Wiz Khalifa.
 The game made its first public appearance at E3 2014, starting on June 10, 2014, where four new characters were revealed, apart from the two already revealed by the trailer.
 With over eleven million views, it was the third-highest viewed trailer on YouTube in the second quarter of 2014.
 NetherRealm Studios said they are only working on the PlayStation 4 and Xbox One versions of the game.
 The game, which runs at 1080p screen resolution and 60 FPS, has been said to feature the most brutal finishing moves in the series.
 Boon said: "We have these meetings and everyone comes up with ideas for Fatalities.
 The ones that people say 'there's no way we can do that'—they're the first ones we work on."

 By July 2015, due to heavy criticism for the porting issues that plagued the PC release of the game, almost all references to Mortal Kombat X had been removed from High Voltage Software's Facebook page.
-It would later be revealed that work on the PC port had been handed over to Polish developers QLOC.
+It was later revealed that work on the PC port had been handed over to Polish developers QLOC.
 On August 28, 2015, Warner Bros. announced the cancellation of the PlayStation 3 and Xbox 360 ports (originally scheduled for release at a later unspecified date) of Mortal Kombat X due to the inability to get the version for the last gen consoles to reach the quality standards set by the current generation.
 NetherRealm Studios community specialist Tyler Lansdown initially stated that Kombat Pack 2, Mortal Kombat XL, and the enhanced online netcode would not be available on the PC version.
 However, on August 25, 2016, an open beta test period of the online functionality of XL was announced for the PC, and ultimately a release date was set for October 4, 2016.